smartcontractkit/.github/actions/pr-slack-alert/README.md

 # pr-slack-alert

-> Send slack ping to a specific user group from Github PRs - Used mainly based
+> Send slack ping to a specific user group from Github PRs - Used mainly for
-> Guardian of the Week (GoW)
+> notifying the GoW

 ## Usage